 Between November 3rd and 13th 2013, Clare Hanbury, Director of Children for Health and a fellow consultant, Nuzzly Ruiz de Forsberg were tasked to support a participatory action planning process for a Child Participation in Nutrition Pilot Programme in the Province of Tete to begin in 2014.
 As part of this process we felt it was important to consult a group of children.
 The School Principal at Josina Machel Primary School in Tete City, Veronica Maria da Conceicao Ngwenga arranged for 25 members of the School Club aged 10-13 (grades 4-7) on Wednesday 6th November between 10:30 and 12:30.
-In addition to the children, adult participants in the consultation process included teachers from the school (3), parents who are on the School Council (the governing body) A nutrition specialist and government technical education specialists.
+In addition to the children, adult participants in the consultation process included teachers from the school (3), parents who are on the School Council (the governing body) and a nutrition specialist and government technical education specialists.

 There were three aims of the session:

 The children were divided into 5 groups according to their ages/class from grades 4-7.
 Two groups were a mix of grade 4 and 5.
-The session was divided into three stages: Stage One: Introduction and information gathering questions; Stage Two: Group Work; and Stage Three Debriefing with the adults
+The session was divided into three stages:

 The aims of this session was to: